 Second, there is a need to continue to educate Filipino households on the advantages of saving in financial institutions and investing in various forms of financial instruments.
 For more than a decade, the BSP has been conducting financial learning seminars in different provinces all over the country.
 In 2010, it formulated an Economic and Financial Learning Program to integrate its various learning programs, which are aimed at promoting general awareness and understanding of important economic and financial issues to help the public acquire the knowledge and develop the skills needed to make well-informed decisions and choices.

-ok into “shadow banking” transactions and related regulatory and supervisory approaches to monitor system-wide risk exposure to particular sectors without reducing credit opportunities for consumers.
+Third, there is a need to look into “shadow banking” transactions and related regulatory and supervisory approaches to monitor system-wide risk exposure to particular sectors without reducing credit opportunities for consumers.

 Finally, the BSP should liaise with government pension systems to encourage membership, and regular/timely payment of premiums to national pension and retirement funds among household members who are self-employed and unemployed.